hangyan/antrea/docs/packetcapture-guide.md

     transportHeader:
       tcp:
         dstPort: 8080 # Destination port needs to be set when the protocol is TCP/UDP.
-status:
-  numCapturedPackets: 5
-  # The path of the packets file that is uploaded to the target file server, in the format of: <antrea-agent-pod-name>:<path>.
-  # The PacketCapture CR Name is used as the file name
-  packetsFilePath: antrea-agent-z4zgw:/tmp/antrea/packetcapture/packets/pc-test.pcapng
 ```

 The CR above starts a new packet capture of TCP flows from a Pod named `frontend`